typelevel/fs2/docs/ReadmeExample.md

 // upon finalization, like in the original example.
-// See the whole README example for proper resource management in terms of `Blocker`. val blockingPool = ExecutionContext.fromExecutorService(Executors.newCachedThreadPool()) val blocker: Blocker = Blocker.unsafeFromExecutionContext(blockingPool)
+// See the whole README example for proper resource management in terms of `Blocker`. val blockingPool = ExecutionContext.fromExecutorService(Executors.newCachedThreadPool()) val blocker: Blocker = Blocker.liftExecutionContext(blockingPool)

 def fahrenheitToCelsius(f: Double): Double =
   (f - 32.0) * (5.0/9.0)